 For most of us, the best way to learn science is to do science.
 I incorporate real data and hands-on lab and field experiences into my courses at every level, and teach on river banks and outcrops whenever I can.
 I hope that every one of my students, whether or not they go on to pursue a science field, finish my courses with working knowledge of the scientific process and a deeper understanding of the physical world around them.

-- new this year: Structure-from-motion using a drone on the field trip, and new data incorporated into lab exercises.
+- new in 2018: Structure-from-motion using a drone on the field trip, and new data incorporated into lab exercises.

 - Geomorphology and its Application (PHYG 418), a seminar-style graduate course, focused on landscape evolution and the interactions between climate, tectonics, and Earth’s surface.

-- Field Geomorphology (PHYG 423), a graduate-level course centered around a 9-day field excursion around the South Island, co-taught with Dr. Kevin Norton
+- Field Geomorphology (PHYG 423), a graduate-level course centered around a 9-10 day field excursion around the South Island, co-taught with Dr. Kevin Norton and Dr. Shaun Eaves

 Colorado College: 2016 and 2011